Assurance Box stockage & Garde-meuble Suisse: guide complet

 Compensation limits and ceilings

-In the event of a total loss (such as a fire in the center), compensation will never exceed the amount declared
+In the event of a total loss (fire at the center), the compensation will never exceed the amount declared on the enrollment form, even if the actual loss is ten times greater.

 Stockeet’s transparent approach: insurance freedom